The Rise of the Meritocracy

 It is good sense to appoint individual people to jobs on their merit.
 It is the opposite when those who are judged to have merit of a particular kind harden into a new social class without room in it for others.

 Journalist and writer Paul Barker points out that "irony is a dangerous freight to carry" and suggests that in the 1960s and 1970s it was read "as a simple attack on the rampant meritocrats", whereas he suggests it should be read "as sociological analysis in the form of satire".

-In 2006, The Rise and Rise of Meritocracy commented that The Rise of the Meritocracy "was intended to help turn Labour away from meritocracy, by reminding it of the importance of communitarian values.
+In 2006, The Rise and Rise of Meritocracy, a collection of essays marking 50 years since the coining of the term, commented that The Rise of the Meritocracy "was intended to help turn Labour away from meritocracy, by reminding it of the importance of communitarian values.
 Curiously, though, half a century later we have a Labour government declaring the promotion of meritocracy as one its primary objectives."

 In 2018, to celebrate the 60th anniversary of the publication of The Rise of the Meritocracy, The Young Foundation, named after Michael Young, launched Beyond Meritocracy, a competition to answer the questions "What lies beyond Meritocracy?" and "What might be the equation for the 21st century?"
 The Rise of the Meritocracy did not say what came after the challenge to meritocracy by the Populists that it predicted in 2034.
 Following the rise of "populists" in 2016 such as Donald Trump in the USA and Nigel Farage in the UK, some of the essays suggested that the predictions in the book were proving prescient, and coming earlier than predicted.